MonetDBSolutions/collation/README.md

 This repository introduces three sql functions which are declared in 82_collation.sql.

-## `FUNCTION get_sort_key(src STRING, locale STRING) RETURNS BLOB`
+## `FUNCTION get_sort_key(input STRING, locale STRING) RETURNS BLOB`

-This function computes a sort key for each string value in src such that it respects the collator with primary strength associated with the locale identifier.
+This function computes a sort key for each string value in `input` such that it respects the collator with primary strength associated with the `locale` identifier.
 Its main purpose is to order string columns according to their collation order, e.g.

 ```sql
 SELECT s FROM foo ORDER BY get_sort_key(S, 'en_US');